 Contract Administration is the ongoing process of ensuring that the terms and conditions of contracts are being implemented as agreed to by the parties.
 Contract Administration is the responsibility of the Purchasing Department and the requesting Department Head or Elected Official.
 The Department Head or Elected Official is the individual responsible for promoting the contract; including ensuring that appropriate approval is obtained.

 The Purchasing Department staff are committed to honesty, fairness, accountability and customer service.
 We conduct ourselves in such a way as to build trust.
 You do not need to feel that you must pay some "privileged" person to secure our business.
 We are dedicated to open and competitive bidding as a means to obtain our requirements for all goods and services.
 It is important that you understand that we operate in accordance with the Winnebago County Code.

-Neither the Director of Purchasing, nor any full time County employee, shall participate directly or indirectly in a procurement.
+Neither the Director of Purchasing, nor any County employee, shall participate directly or indirectly in a procurement.

 Purchasing Department Purchasing Staff

 County Administration Building Ann Johns, Director of Purchasing